aws-ia/terraform-aws-bedrock/examples/hello-agent-knowledge-base/Readme.md

 * An S3 bucket to host data for the knowledge base to ingest

 Although the IaC is simplified by use of the module, a lot of complexity is buried, given the 200+ inputs available.
 > While this note is here, please do not deploy this in dev.
 State is saved to local machine.

+## Naming
+Acronym is KALYPSO for Kairos-Aware Language Yielding & Parsing System Operator.